JeremiahJRRoss/searchgoat-jupyter/README.md

 ---

+## How not to use searchgoat (a very clear disclaimer)
+If you are query someone else's data (e.g. an employer, client, customer) you should never do anything that breaks their policies.
+ - There are legal compliance and governance requirements
+ - There are security requirements
+Use this tool with great discretion and always be mindful of your security posture.
+Don't just trust, verify!

 ## Quick-Start Guide

 ./notebooks contains a bash script that will get you up and running in seconds from either Linux or Mac OS.